tobpe/webssh-proxy/README.md

 *Supported All mainstream browsers*:

--	IE-11
+-	IE 11 (only beep sound is not supported)
--	Firefox / Iceweasel
+-	Firefox/Iceweasel latest (all supported)
--	Chrome / Chromium
+-	Chrome/Chromium latest (all supported)

 --------------------------------------------------------